Traveling with National Geographic TV’s “Diggers”

 The Inter-American Development Bank (IDB) is the leading source of development financing for Latin American and the Caribbean.
 IDB has an extensive and dynamic cultural education outreach program and Ivan Duque Marquez, Culture, Creativity and Solidarity Division Chief, joins us to talk about the unique role culture plays in Latin America’s economic development.

 Sustainability has taken hold in the wine industry.
 One of the leaders in the vanguard is Allison Jordan, Executive Director of the California Sustainable Winegrowing Alliance, a non-profit that promotes environmental and social responsibility in the industry.
+California is home to one of the world’s most widely adopted sustainable winegrowing programs in terms of both winegrape acreage and case production.
 She’ll share some of the wine industry’s best sustainable practices.
 Cheers!